SasView/sasview/sasview/README.txt

    3.3- MAC:
         - Application normally starts up hidden.
 Click icon in Dock to view/use application.
-        - multiprocessing does not currently work on MAC OS
+        - Multiprocessing does not currently work on MAC OS

    3.4- Linux:
         - Not well tested